Nodal sets of Laplace eigenfunctions: proof of Nadirashvili's conjecture and of the lower bound in Yau's conjecture: Introduction.

 This work was started in collaboration with Eugenia Malinnikova who suggested to apply the combinatorial approach to nodal sets of Laplace eigenfunctions.
 Her role in this work is no less than the author's one.
 Unfortunately, she refused to be a coauthor of this paper.
 On various stages of this work I discussed it with Lev Buhovsky and Mikhail Sodin.
 Lev and Mikhail also read the first draft of this paper and made many suggestions and comments.
 I would like to mention that it was Dmitry Chelkak from whom I heard for the first time about the question on the area of the zero set of a harmonic function in $\mathbb{R}^3$.
 I thank all of them.

 This work was started while the author was visiting NTNU, continued at the Chebyshev Laboratory (SPBSU) and finished at TAU.
+The final version of the paper was completed at the Institute for Advanced Study.
 I am grateful to these institutions for their hospitatility and for great working conditions.

-The author was supported by Grants 382/15 and 1380/13 of the Israel Science Foundation of the Israel Academy of Sciences and Humanities.
+The author was supported in part by ERC Advanced Grant~692616 and ISF Grants~1380/13, 382/15 and by a Schmidt Fellowship at the Institute for Advanced Study.